President of the Catholic Bishops' Conference of the Philippines

 The president of the Catholic Bishops' Conference of the Philippines (Filipino: Pangulo ng Kapulungan ng mga Katolikong Obispo sa Pilipinas) is the executive head of the Catholic Bishops' Conference of the Philippines, the episcopal conference of the Catholic Church in the Philippines.
 The first president was elected in 1945.

 Position

 Like all CBCP officials, the length of the term of the CBCP is two years and can run for a maximum of two terms.

 The president along with the CBCP Permanent Council comes up with a collective decision for the CBCP.

-Pablo Virgilio David, Bishop of Kalookan, is the CBCP president since December 1, 2021.
+Gilbert Garcera, Archbishop of Lipa, is the CBCP president since December 1, 2025.